matthieu-vizet/trading-framework/README.md

 # Trading-Framework
 Various trading tools:

--montecarlo.py: allows to simulate asset price using brownian motion and compute european option price using Monte Carlo.
+-montecarlo.py: allows to simulate asset price using brownian motion and compute european option price using Monte Carlo method.

 -blackscholespricing.py : option pricer using Black & Scholes model for options with no dividends.